BartBruininks/mdvwhole/README.md

 `pip install mdvwhole`

-If you are running into issues with the astype('int32') statement, it means you are probably running in a lower version of python, or you do not have te latest version of numba.
+If you are running into issues with the astype('int32') statement, it means you are probably running in a lower version of python (<3.8), or you do not have te latest version of numba.
 By commenting out the @jit lines one can disable the numba acceleration.
 This will make it roughly 1.5x slower, but now it will run on any version of python3.
 It would be nice if this was a flag which could be set.

 ## Usage
 Making a single gro whole: